NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 In this tutorial, we will go through a scaling exercise to link the <a href="https://data.neonscience.org/data-products/DP1.30012.001" target="_blank">field spectral reflectance</a> and airborne <a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">spectrometer orthorectified surface directional reflectance</a>.
 We will also tie in the <a href="https://data.neonscience.org/data-products/DP1.10026.001" target="_blank">plant foliar traits</a> data, which contains the geographic information associated with the field spectra data.

-Field spectral reflectance provide information about individual leaves or foliage, and samples such as these are often used as spectral endmembers in classification applications.
+Field spectral reflectance provide information about individual leaves or foliage, and samples such as these are often used as spectral end-members in classification applications.
 A collection of these spectral data can comprise a spectral library, eg. the <a href="https://www.usgs.gov/labs/spectroscopy-lab/science/spectral-library" target="_blank">USGS Spectral Library</a>.
 This NEON data product is collected on an opportunistic basis, typically in conjunction with NEON AOP overflights and in coordination with TOS Canopy Foliage Sampling.
 AOP typically collects spectra at 1-2 sites per year, so it is currently available at a subset of the NEON sites.
 The tutorial also demonstrates how to programmatically find which data are available.

 <div id="ds-objectives" markdown="1">